darmonlyone/WholeFoodBook/README.md

 ## Installation
 This document gives the instructions to install this application to your computer.

-1. Downland python and django to your OS.
+1. Install python and django to your OS.
     - [Python 3 << 3.6](https://www.python.org/downloads/)
     - [Django 2](https://docs.djangoproject.com/en/2.1/topics/install/#installing-official-release)
 2. Clone this repositories